 Some folks enjoy the perks that taking risks bring, and are naturally more likely to experience a claim that exceeds typical policy limits.
 Here are a few indications that carrying an umbrella policy would be a stellar plan:

 If a situation escalates to the point of litigation, even exoneration brings along steep legal fees.
-So it's reassuring that while an umbrella policy third party gets involved: an experienced, knowledgeable advocate who can be a real help.
+So it's reassuring that while an umbrella policy "cannot prevent accidents or mishaps [it] can make those things less devastating financially."
+It can also ensure that a third party gets involved: an experienced, knowledgeable advocate who can be a real help.

 While we've focused on the everyday folks, it's just as important to have comprehensive coverage if you have an abundance.
 Common sense says that the more we have, the more we can lose, and that's all the more protection that's necessary.
 Regardless of whether you have little or lots, you've worked hard for what you do have.
 Then why not respect your hard work, protecting against the big scary things—those daunting 'what-ifs'—in life?